PietW/Turboflash_PEX/README.md

 Usage
 --------

-Run the script Pex_gui.py: The user can load the exemplary data set.
+Run the script PEX_GUI.py: The user can load the exemplary data set as parameter or choose an other data set.

 Contents
 --------

 #####  scripts (run these):
+tbd

-##### Routines called by the test scripts:
+##### Routines called :
+tbd
 ##### Data files :
+tbd

 References
 ------------